SeisSCOPED/HPS/_sources/application.md

 Participant selection will be made with the goal of enhancing the diversity of our communities and building lasting connections that foster open science and data sharing.

-Our events are often over-subscribed so we ask that you ensure you can attend the majority of our sessions during {{dates}} before applying.

 <!--
 ## Selection Criteria